Sustainability: The Future of Sustainable Fashion

 A More Personalised Online Shopping Experience

-Using AI, machine learning technology can work out what people want, and help businesses give this to their customers.
-It includes everything from pricing the product to communicating its value through marketing.
-This is particularly effective for niche businesses targeting their products to potential buyers.
+Using AI, machine learning technology can work out what people want, and help every fashion business give this to its customers.
+It includes everything from pricing the item to communicating its value through marketing.
+This is particularly effective for every niche fashion business targeting its items to potential consumers.

 -